-In recent years I have developed a model of two competing logics surrounding Canadian legislatures - a logic of representation, and a logic of governance.
+In my newest book The Paradox of Parliament, I explain the two competing logics surrounding Canadian legislatures - a logic of representation, and a logic of governance.
 The first emphasizes Parliament as 338 individuals voicing the views of Canadians, while the second emphasizes Parliament as a decision-making body based on collective action and collective accountability.
 Canadians seem particularly ambivalent about their legislative institutions, and I argue this is caused by the powerful but competing logics at work.

 "Trudeau’s self-serving prorogation of Parliament should be Canada’s last" The Conversation August 21, 2020